 At the time of writing the paper and digital archive was held at the ABA offices in Bangor, Gwynedd.
-The environmental samples were under the curatorship of WA.
+The finds assemblage and environmental samples was under the curatorship of WA.
 Upon completion of the project, and with agreement with HNP and the relevant stakeholders, the paper archive and digital data, including photographs will be lodged with the Royal Commission on Ancient and Historical Monuments of Wales (RCAHMW) in Aberystwyth, under an accession number yet to be assigned.
 ABA will hold a digital version of the archive indefinitely.